 8. A Blogging Community

 One of the most important things we must realize is that lifestyle blogging takes a community.
 It took me awhile to truly experience what getting involved in the blogging community looks like.
 But I could go on and on for days about how I love connecting to bloggers and getting to know them on a deeper level.
 Plus, being involved in communities gives us the support when we have blogging questions or technology problems or want to share some good news!
 Some of the communities I love are #fireworkpeople and The Peony Project.
-Also, the Her Campus Blogger Network is a great community for college students or recent grads, too.

 What creative tools do you use on a regular basis?
 Do you have any must-haves for blogging?